lukyhenry/kubernetes-cluster/k8s/README.md

 ```
 terraform destroy
 ```
 That's it.
-Isn't simple right?
+Isn't simple, is it?

 ## Automation
 To ease deployment, provided a shell script that can automate deployment and setup on Kubernetes.